Charles Haughey: Minister for Agriculture (1964–1966)

 Following the resignation of Paddy Smith as Minister for Agriculture in 1964, Haughey was appointed in his place.
 (Note: Smith had resigned in protest at what he saw as the Lemass government's neglect of rural Ireland and excessive support for the trade unions.
 It was the first time a Fianna Fáil minister had resigned over a policy dispute.)
 He was the first politician from Dublin to serve in the role.
 Haughey came into conflict with the National Farmers Association (NFA) and the Irish Creamery Milk Suppliers Association (ICMSA) over milk prices.
-In April 1966, twenty-eight ICMSA picketers were arrested outside Leinster House under the Offences Against the State Act, an law originally intended for use against the IRA.
+In April 1966, twenty-eight ICMSA picketers were arrested outside Leinster House under the Offences Against the State Act, a law originally intended for use against the IRA.
 158 more were arrested under the subsequent two days, before Haughey conceded.
 Later that year, the NFA led a farmers' protest which culminated in a twenty-one day encampment outside the Department of Agriculture.
 Although the NFA was dominated by large farmers who tended to vote for Fine Gael, the protest elicited broad sympathy from an urban public who retained folk memories of the land.